SubT Challenge Qualifier

 SubT is a multi-million dollar competition that will task teams of robots with autonomous exploration deep beneath the surface of the Earth.

-After a few months of developing software for the qualification process Team CYNET.ai was one of the only 10 teams across the world chosen to continue through the virtual track of the competition.
+After a few months of developing software for the qualification process Team CYNET.ai was one of the only 8 teams across the world that continued through the virtual track of the competition.
 Read more details about our participation in SubT.

 What We Do